scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

     :label:`fig:rec`

-Second, temporally constrained clustering to detect feature change-points without relying upon repetition.
+Second, temporally constrained clustering can be used to detect feature change-points without relying upon repetition.
 This is implemented in librosa by the ``segment.agglomerative`` function, which uses ``scikit-learn``'s implementation of Ward's agglomerative clustering method [Ward63]_ to partition the input into a user-defined number of contiguous components.
 In practice, a user can override the default clustering parameters by